hargoniX/master/thesis/thesis.typ

 & "ctor"_n : (overline(z)_n : overline(gamma)_n) -> c \
 $
 and we have $forall i, Gamma tack (overline(z)_i : overline(gamma)_i) "trivial"$.
-This criterion ensures, that we only omit invariants when encountering an inductive type that is guaranteed to have a trivial invariant, or a function to such a type.
+This criterion ensures that we only omit invariants when encountering an inductive type that is guaranteed to have a trivial invariant, or a function to such a type.

 While this final reduction is sound for many Lean problems in practice, as we are going to see in @sect_case_studies and @sect_eval, it is not generally sound.
 The reason for this is that the reduction sometimes fails to enforce invariants when they are required.
-For example, consider the following function on length indexed vectors:
+For example, consider the $"head"$ function on $"Vec"$:
 $
 & "def" "head" : (n : "Nat") -> "Vec" ("succ" n) -> "Nat" "where" \
 & forall (n : "Nat") (x : "Nat") (t : "Vec" n). "head" n " " ("cons" n " " x " " t) = x \
 $
-After the reduction this function is equivalent to
+After the reduction this function becomes
 $
-& "def" "head" : "Nat" -> "Vec'" -> "Nat" "where" \
+& "def" "head"' : "data"_"Nat" -> "data"_"Vec" -> "data"_"Nat" "where" \
-& forall (n : "Nat") (x : "Nat") (t : "Vec'"). "head" n " " ("cons" n " " x " " t) = x \
+& forall (n : "data"_"Nat") (x : "data"_"Nat") (t : "data"_"Vec"). "head"' " " n " " ("cons"' " " n " " x " " t) = x \
 $
-Observe that this function is now underspecified, it is missing the $"nil"$ case, which was previously unnecessary.
-This is not generally an issue for Nunchaku, if parts of a function are underspecified, it leaves them to be arbitrarily synthesized by the backend solvers.
-When the inputs to $"head"$ are properly restrained, this is fine because the underspecified parts of the function will never be exercised.
-However, consider a case where we had defined a copy of $"head"$, $"head"_2$.
+Observe that this function is now underspecified; it is missing the $"nil"$ case, which was previously unnecessary.
+This is not generally an issue for Nunchaku.
+When a function is underspecified, Nunchaku lets the backend solvers fill in the missing parts arbitrarily.
+If the inputs to $"head"$ are properly restrained, this is fine because the underspecified cases are never exercised.
+However, consider a case where we had defined a copy of $"head"$, called $"head"_2$.
-While $"head" = "head"_2$ is provable in Lean using function extensionality, after the reduction both functions have an underspecified case that does not necessarily have to match.
+Although $"head" = "head"_2$ is provable in Lean using function extensionality, after the reduction both functions have an underspecified case.
+Because they are separate definitions, the backend solvers of Nunchaku can fill in these underspecified cases differently and come to the conclusion that $"head"' != "head"'_2$.

 Even though simple cases like $"head" = "head"_2$ can be resolved by explicitly applying function extensionality and enforcing invariants on the function inputs, this is not generally possible.
+Equality between underspecified functions might be hidden behind polymorphism.
+For example, consider a predicate $"P" " " (a : "Type u") : a -> a -> "Prop"$ with a single introduction rule
+$"intro" : (l : a) -> (r : a) -> l = r -> "P" " " a " " l " " r$.
+Instead of exposing the equality
+between functions directly, it could be hidden behind this predicate:
+$ "P" " " ((n : "Nat") -> "Vec" ("succ" n) -> "Nat") "head" "head"_2 $
-Equality between underspecified functions might be hidden behind polymorphism, making it impossible to generally detect when and how to apply function extensionality.
-A potential fix for this could be to eliminate polymorphism before eliminating inductive types.
+In these situations, it is not possible to apply function extensionality because the equality is between values of type $a$ and not directly between functions.
+A potential fix for this could be to eliminate polymorphism before eliminating dependent types.

 == Eliminating Polymorphism (4P) <sect_trans_poly>
 - This leaves us in a non dependent fragment of Lean with "easy" polymorphism